Waterless beauty products are better for you, and better for the planet. Here’s why

-South Korean women started asking themselves such questions, and so waterless beauty products were born.
+South Korean women started asking themselves such questions.
+And that’s how waterless beauty products were born.
 They understood that the elimination of water from beauty products allows for a higher concentration of all the good stuff, like natural oils, botanicals and active ingredients.
-South Korean women swear they get better results with waterless beauty products, and the word has spread.
+South Korean women swear they get better results with waterless beauty products.
+And the word has spread!

 And get this: a common drawback with water-based formulations is that it makes it possible for waterborne bacteria to contaminate the whole product.
 The result?
 A need for loads of chemical preservatives.
 But eliminating water reduces the necessity of both preservatives and emulsifiers, making way for more potent and concentrated ingredients that your skin craves.

 Since chemical preservatives are usually the prime trigger for skin allergies and irritations, waterless beauty products are perfect for sensitive skins.
 Research supports this, and shows that the use of pure, natural botanical oils (rather than water-and-preservative skincare) tends to have anti-inflammatory, antibacterial and soothing properties.
 There’s a good reason for this, as we shall see.